zmmbreeze/OneTask/README.md

 One task for each browser
 ===========================

-OneTask is a simple javascript libary to make sure a timing task only execute in one page for each browser.
+OneTask is a simple javascript library to make sure a timing task only execute in one page for each browser.

 Example
 ---------------